• HOME

 December 2020 - The Department of Transportation (DOT)

-has changed its regulations on flying with Emotional Support Animals.
+has changed its regulations to no longer allow Emotional Support Animals on flights.

 READ THE RULING